 By Laura Royer

-The 52-Week savings challenge is one of the easiest ways to get a military household started with saving money.
-Basically, your client will save the amount of money that corresponds with the week they are in currently.
+The 52-Week savings challenge is one of the easiest ways to get a military household started by saving money.
+Your client will save the amount of money that corresponds with the week they are in currently.
 For example, for the first week, they will save $1.
 In the second week, they will save $2.
 They will continue to do this for an entire year and the most they will ever save in a given week is $52.

 Your client can start this saving strategy at any time of the year, as it does not have to align with the first week of the year.
 The great part of this savings strategy is if they follow it, your client will easily have saved $1,376 in only a year!
 Here is an example of a 52-week savings challenge: